jlangch/venice/README.md

 ## Java Interop

 Venice supports calling constructors, static and instance methods as well as static class fields and instance fields.

-The Venice types long, double, and decimal are coerced to Java's primitive and and object types byte, short, int, long, float, double, Byte, Short, Integer, Long, Float, Double, and BigDecimal.
+The Venice types long, double, and decimal are coerced to Java's primitive and object types byte, short, int, long, float, double, Byte, Short, Integer, Long, Float, Double, and BigDecimal.

 ```java